Bela Ewald Althans: Imprisonment

 In December 1994, Althans was imprisoned for distributing a video that denied the Holocaust and, whilst still in jail, faced further charges relating to disrespectful comments he made in a documentary about him, Beruf Neonazi, claiming that Auschwitz concentration camp was little more than a holiday resort, despite how horrific it was in reality.
 During the trial Althans attempted to defend himself by claiming that he had renounced neo-Nazism and had been an agent for the Verfassungsschutz since 1991—Althans later said: "It was a rumour placed in [a weekly news magazine] by a friend.
 It was meant to help me.
 But it wasn't true and the judge was too clever for that.
 He saw through it"—whilst also getting witnesses to testify that he was bisexual.

 On 10 July 1995, Der Spiegel reported that Althans had been working for the Bavarian Intelligence agency, until the collaboration had been terminated by the agency because of "lack of truthfulness of reports".
 During the Althans trial at Berlin Regional Court, Bavarian intelligence chief Gerhard Forster on 1 August 1995 denied Der Spiegels allegations, but admitted to two meetings of intelligence officials with Althans in 1994.
 During a first meeting on 23 February 1994, Althans offered "extensive files" on the German neofascist scene for a sum of DEM 360,000.
 During a second meeting on 10 March 1994, this offer was rejected by the intelligence officials.

 Ultimately his defence failed and he had an additional 3 1/2-years added to the sentence he was already serving.

-Post-imprisonment life
+Personal life

-Althans, who subsequently acknowledged his homosexuality and married his Taiwanese boyfriend, left the neo-Nazi movement following his release and disappeared altogether, later being reported as living under a new identity in Belgium.
+Althans first publicly acknowledged his homosexuality in the magazine DON & ADONIS in 1993.
+After his imprisonment, Althans married his Taiwanese boyfriend and left the neo-Nazi movement, living under a new identity in Belgium.
 He subsequently gave his private papers from his neo-Nazi days to the International Institute of Social History in Amsterdam.
+Althans also participated in the 2005 documentary Men, Heroes and Gay Nazis.
 At the time of a January 2022 interview with Jay Rayner for the London Observer, he was living in Berlin and active in the gay scene.
 Althans said his journey away from the far right "wasn't some sudden change.
 It was over time...
 I am a provocateur, always have been".